netdata/netdata/collectors/README-TEMPLATE.md

 - COLLECTOR_IDENTIFIER is the first part of the directory the plugin is in. e.g. freeipmi, python.d etc.
 - REQUIREMENTS lists what's needed on the system on which netdata is installed, for the module to run.
 - DEPENDENCIES contains a one line description of what is needed on the system monitored by netdata, for the particular plugin to be able to collect metrics
-- URL_OR_SUBURL: If a full URL appears here, we will show it as is and also parse the path after the hash tag.
-If it's not a link format, we'll assume that we are given the path after the hash tag.

 _

 ## Introduction